-RTM API Client
+RTM API client

 The event-driven architecture of this client allows you to simply link callbacks to their corresponding events.
-When an event occurs this client executes your callback while passing along any information it receives.
+When an event occurs, this client executes your callback while passing along any information it receives.
 We also give you the ability to call our web client from inside your callbacks.

-In our example below, we watch for a message event that contains "Hello" and if its received, we call the say_hello()
+In our example below, we watch for a message event that contains "Hello" and if it's received, we call the say_hello()

 function.
 We then issue a call to the web client to post back to the channel saying "Hi" to the user.